ibm-cloud-docs/vmwaresolutions/vcenter/vc_bom.md

 ### Updating the public switch MTU setting
 {: #vc_bom-procedure-update-public-switch-mtu-setting}

-To update the MTU setting for the public switch, complete the following steps in the VMware vSphere Web Client:
+To update the MTU setting for the public switch, complete the following steps from the VMware vSphere Web Client:
 1. Right-click the vDS and click **Edit Settings**.
 2. On the **Properties** tab, select the **Advanced** option.
 3. Ensure that the **Maximum MTU** value is set to 1500.